Albanian Orthodox Church head Archbishop Anastasios, 95, dies in Greek hospital

-The head of the Albanian Orthodox Church, who was airlifted to Athens due to complications from a virus earlier this month, has died aged 95, the hospital said Saturday.
+Archbishop Anastasios, the head of the Albanian Orthodox Church for three decades, has died aged 95 in an Athens hospital after being airlifted to the Greek capital following a virus infection.

-Archbishop Anastasios, 95, is credited with having revived the Orthodox Church in Muslim-majority Albania and has led the Church there for three decades.
+Anastasios is credited with having revived the Orthodox Church in Muslim-majority Albania after decades of “atheist” rule and fostered peace between Christians and Muslims.

 The Church on Saturday expressed “great pain” following the news of his demise.